Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: Preliminaries

-Suitor graph is another important structure for our analysis.
-It is proposed by \citet{kobayashi2010cheating} when considering the problem that given a preference profile for all truthful agents $P(M)$ and $P(N)$, is there a profile $P(L)$ for the manipulators such that the M-optimal matching of the combined preference profile is a certain matching $\mu$?
-The detailed definition of suitor graph is as follows:
+Suitor graph is another important structure in our analysis.
+It is initially proposed by \citet{kobayashi2009successful,kobayashi2010cheating} when considering the following problem: given a matching $\mu$ and a preference profile for all men $P(M)$, is there a profile $P(W)$ for the women, such that the M-optimal matching of the combined preference profile is $\mu$?

+We change the definition to suit our setting and propose the \emph{modified suitor graph} as follows: